cf73/ces2021/content/collections/pages/apply.md

         content:
           -
             type: text
             text: 'The admissions season for the 2026-27 school year has officially closed, but we are still accepting applications to be considered for our waitlist.
-We do anticipate spots opening up in our after school Language Program, so please reach out to '
+We do anticipate spots opening up in our after school Language Program, so please reach out to our Language Program Director, '
           -
             type: text
             marks: